 Variable power levels add flexibility to microwave cooking.
 The power levels on the microwave oven can be compared to the surface units on a range.
 Power level 10 or full power is the fastest way to cook and gives you 100% power.
 Each power level gives you microwave energy a certain percent of the time.
+Power level 7 is microwave energy 70% of the time.
 Power level 3 is energy 30% of the time.